syncfusion-content/uwp-docs/uwp/SfDiagram/Getting-Started.md

 ###Initialize Data

-Create a collection of employees with each employee having an ID in the Emp id and the reporting person’s ID in the Parent ID.
+Create a collection of employees with each employee having an ID in the Employee id and the reporting person’s ID in the Parent ID.
 This collection is placed in the Window resource and later incorporated in the Diagram.
 This is explained in the next point.

 {% highlight xaml %}